JaydenQue/Thesis_user_study_code/README.md

 ## Note

 This repository is provided to support the reproducibility and documentation of the thesis research.
 Some files or data may be omitted or anonymised to protect participant privacy.
+Please note that the user study was conducted in German.